tylermercer/personal-website/src/content/posts/software/-partial-clone-git-repo.md

 _right there_, singing its siren song to me, luring me into the rocks of comfort-coding when my intended goal was to write.

-Being a gigantic git geek, I wondered if there was a way to use git to "tie myself to the mast" by only cloning the folder that contains my posts.
+Being the git geek that I am, I wondered if there was a way to use git to "tie myself to the mast" by only cloning the folder that contains my posts.
 Turns out, there is!
 (Kudos to Ciro Santilli for providing the solution in [this answer on Stack Overflow](https://stackoverflow.com/a/52269934).)